The History of Grace Ministries

 2019 – First outreach to Anna Bissi Creek, and the Iarena Creek, home of the Warau speaking Indians.

-2020 – Grace Ministries added staff members Steve Gant as the Associate Director and Manager and his wife Gina Gant as the Campus Host.
+2020 – Grace Ministries added staff members Steve and Gina Gant as the Directors of Training.

 Joshua Templeton has come on as the Worship Pastor and Music Director.

-May 2016- Team members Katy Harry and Kristen Kilpatrick join Grace Ministries and Global Faith Missions agency.
-They begin to lay the foundation for Linked Teen Camp.
+May 2016- Team member Kristen Kilpatrick joins Grace Ministries and Global Faith Missions agency to lay the foundation for Linked Teen Camp.

 2021 – Grace Ministries starts Non-Profit called 'Achieve Guyana' which stands for "A Church In Every VillagE"